 In my new Victorian novel, the heroine runs a tearoom with her father and in college, I worked for about two years in a tearoom as a waitress and cook, so I learned about the art of brewing a proper pot of tea and how to compose those lovely tiered “high” and “afternoon” tea treats.
+I also made it my goal to taste every flavor in the house, which was over a hundred varieties, so I’ve tasted almost all listed below!
+(Earl Grey Cream is a must, but Lapsang Souchong should be avoided at all costs.
+It’s disgusting.)
 So today, I thought I’d share a little of my historical findings on tea times as well as my list and description of teas.

 Afternoon and high teas were made popular by Anna Russell the Duchess of Bedford in the mid-1840’s as a means to take the edge off of hunger as it became more fashionable/custom to push dinnertime to the very late hour of 8:00pm.